 If you think this is easier said than done, you’re not alone.
 National Australia Bank’s (NAB) ‘Supporting Economic Recovery Report' highlights that 53% of small businesses aren’t being paid on time.

 The best way to do this?
 Provide a variety of options so customers can choose which payment option suits their needs.
-Different payment options may include accepting credit cards in the field through systems like Square, through field apps connected to your software or by taking payment over the phone.
+Different payment options may include accepting credit cards in the field, through field apps connected to your software or by taking payment over the phone.
 By providing a range of immediate payment options your customers are more likely to pay promptly which improves the flow of cash through your business.

 Another option for payment flexibility is payment automation.
 For example, if you have recurring maintenance jobs in your electrical business, or your business is working on a larger electrical project, you may be working on a progress billing agreement.
 In these cases, you can easily set up automatic invoicing and payment processing to ease the pressure on you staff with less invoice chasing and ensure your payments stay up to date.